Nisha318/sonarqube-sast-lab/README.md

 1. OWASP ZAP performs a baseline DAST scan against the running application.
 2. ZAP generates a structured JSON report.
 3. A policy evaluation script parses the report and applies enforcement rules defined in Policy as Code.
-4. The pipeline fails or passes based on policy evaluation results.
+4. The pipeline enforces a pass, warn, or fail decision based on policy evaluation results.
 5. Scan artifacts and enforcement decisions are preserved for transparency and auditability.
+6. Scan artifacts used for policy evaluation are generated dynamically during CI execution and are not committed to source control.

-The CI pipeline executes policy but does not define it.
+The CI pipeline executes policy but does not define enforcement logic.

 ---